finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

 ## fetchQueryResultJson

-> String fetchQueryResultJson(executionId, sortBy, filter, select, groupBy, limit, page)
+> String fetchQueryResultJson(executionId, sortBy, filter, select, groupBy, limit, page, loadWaitMilliseconds)

 FetchQueryResultJson: Fetch the result of a query as a JSON string